 Examples of how teams developed their OKRs

 OKRs may seem simple, but writing good OKRs isn’t easy.
-Which is why we put together useful examples for how different teams came about their OKRs.
-Hopefully it will inspire you to write your own OKRs.
+This is why we’ve put together useful OKR examples for how different teams came about their Objectives and Key Results.
+Hopefully, it will inspire you to write your own OKRs.

 - Financial Team OKR example – how to align with the Company Objectives

 - Marketing Team OKR example – focusing on a KPI that is falling behind

 - CS Team OKR example – an explosive KPI growth target

 - OKR example – alignment with the Company Objectives